mobxjs/mobx/docs/README.md

 -   Feel free to send small pull requests.
 Please discuss new features or big changes in a GitHub issue first.
 -   Use `npm test` to run the basic test suite, `npm run coverage` for the test suite with coverage and `npm run test:performance` for the performance tests.

-# Limitations without Proxy support

-MobX 6 is works on any ES 5 environment, but if your environment or browser does not have Proxy support, there are some limitations:

--   Observable arrays are not real arrays, so they won't pass the `Array.isArray()` check.
-The practical consequence is that you often need to `.slice()` the array first (to get a real array shallow copy) before passing to third party libraries.
--   Adding properties to existing observable objects after creation is not automatically picked up.
-Either use observable maps instead, or use the the build in [utility functions](https://mobx.js.org/refguide/object-api.html) to read / write / iterate objects that you want to dynamically add properties to.

-For more details see the [caveats page](https://mobx.js.org/best/pitfalls.html).

 ## Donating

 Was MobX key in making your project a success?